 The department’s computer facilities are comprised mainly of MacPros equipped with Coreware, common campus-wide applications whose site licenses are maintained by OIT (the Office of Information Technology).
 The current Coreware suite includes Photoshop, InDesign, Illustrator, AfterEffects, Acrobat, Flash, Dreamweaver, Lightroom, MS Office, Toast, Final Cut Pro, and Apple’s iLife.
 The department has its own site license for PhotoKit Sharpener, a third party Photoshop plugin for output sharpening.
 All applications are routinely updated to their latest version before the beginning of the school year.

-Most lab computer stations have Eizo CG243W 24.1” displays that are calibrated with an X-Rite Color Munki colorimeter.
-Calibration helps facilitate a better screen to print match whether the student is using ink jet or light jet for their final print.
-The computer facilities have various scanners: Three Epson v700s, Epson Expression 10000XL 11x17 flatbed scanner, Plustek 35mm film scanner, Hasselblad 646, Imacon 343, Imacon Precision III.
+Most lab computer stations have Eizo displays that are calibrated with a colorimeter.
+The computer facilities have various scanners: Epson v700s; Epson Expression 10000XL 11x17 flatbed scanner; Plustek 35mm film scanner; Imacon 343, Hasselblad 646, and a Hasselblad X5 film scanners.

-For digital output, students have access to ten Epson inkjet printers (4900s, 4880s, 4800s) driven by the printing RIP ImagePrint.
-Photo students can also make large prints up to 44” wide on an Epson 9800 dedicated to photo papers and a 9600 dedicated to matte papers.
+For digital output, students have access to ten Epson 4900 inkjet printers driven by the printing RIP ImagePrint.
 Ink is provided but students buy their own paper.
-44-in. prints cost $3 a square foot.
+Photo students can also make large prints up to 44” wide on an Epson 9900 by appointment—prints are charged by the square foot on department provided paper.
 Graduate students have an Epson 9900 for their exclusive use, located in the Design Center.

-The department has a fully equipped professional lighting studio with two Speedotron 2403 CX Blackline power packs and eight 202VF lighting heads with various sized lightboxes, grids, reflectors, seamless backdrop stand and a translucent plexiglass light table.
+The department has a fully equipped professional lighting studio with Dynalite Studio power packs and strobe heads with various sized lightboxes, grids, reflectors, seamless backdrop stand and a translucent plexiglass light table.

 For black and white silver printing, majors have exclusive access to a 12-station darkroom equipped with Saunders/LPL 4x5 enlargers.
 Non-majors use a separate darkroom equipped with 21 Saunders/LPL 670 medium format enlargers.
 In addition, there is a lab dedicated to antique and alternative photographic processes such as cyanotypes, gum bichromate, wet collodion processes and platinum printing.
 It contains ultraviolet exposure units and a computer station equipped with an Epson 4000 inkjet printer for creating digital negatives for contact printing and other purposes.